Options For Neurofeedback Therapy Training In The UK

 Certain medical and neurological conditions may indicate that individuals should not undergo neurofeedback.
 Epilepsy, migraine, traumatic brain injury, and narcolepsy are a few examples.

-What age is best for neurofeedback?
+At what age is it best for neurofeedback?

 Individuals can begin neurofeedback around the age of four.
 This treatment may be most effective in younger individuals, as their brains have more neuroplasticity.
 However, many adolescents and adults improve aspects of their mental health and behaviour through neurofeedback as well.